-Cash flow from operating activities increased in 2020, compared to 2019 because of improvement in our working capital following a combination of reduced days sales outstanding and lower activity levels combined with lower net interest cost.
-This was partly offset by higher extraordinary costs, defined below under key figures, following the pandemic outbreak.
+Cash flow from operating activities decreased in 2021, compared to 2020 resulting in part from an increase in our net working capital and continuing higher extraordinary costs, defined below under key figures, following the pandemic outbreak.

-In 2019 and 2020 we limited our investments in assets to essential overhauls/recertification of operational equipment, apart from our two modular rigs which are being recertified and made ready for service contracts secured in 2019.
+In 2020 and 2021 we limited our investments in assets to essential overhauls/recertification of operational equipment, apart from our two modular rigs which have been recertified and made ready for service contracts secured in 2019.